sworks692/CloneMC-entirely-in-Pure-C/README.md

 Commits and forks are highly recommend for this project to continue and actually succeed.

-Many tools such as ChatGpt, Java files of beta verion, and Open Watcom have helped significantly in making this project possible.
+Many tools such as extensive research through YouTube videos and Minecraft Wiki/Fandom, Reddit, Java files of beta verion, AI tools, and Open Watcom have helped significantly in making this project possible.

 Fair warning that some of the textures and mob models are a bit severly broken, but still playable.